DETAILED ACTION

 the correlation engine comprising a channel selection controller and (Huang – [Fig. 1], [Fig. 4] C/A code selection, [0036] The decimator 206 is driven by the NCO 204 through a timing controller 208 to generate an in-phase signal I2 and a quadrature signal Q2, and I2 and Q2 have a lower data rate than I1 and Q1.
 For example, I1 and Q1 have a nominal data rate of 8 samples/chip, while the data rate of I2 and Q2 can be 2 (or 4) samples/chip.
 In addition, the decimator 206 also takes Doppler shift compensation into consideration.
 [0043] FIG. 4 illustrates the architecture of the correlation engine 300 according to the present invention.
 As show in FIG. 4, the correlation engine 300 comprises serial-to-parallel (S/P) converters 302A, 302B connected to the decimator 206 for grouping a plurality of samples into a word, RAM buffers 304A, 304B with a data width capable of storing the word, a plurality of partial correlation (ParCor) modules 330 for calculating a partial correlation between the word and a PN code segment, and an PN code LUT ROM 306 for storing the PN codes.)

-being configured, under the control of the channel selection controller: to calculate, during a first execution interval, a correlation corresponding to a first channel, the first channel having a first context length defining a first amount of data processed during the calculation corresponding to the first channel; and (Huang – [0036], [0005] The PN code used in the spread-spectrum signal of the GPS has a length of 1023 chips with the period of 1 msec.
+being configured, under a control of the channel selection controller: to calculate, during a first execution interval, a correlation corresponding to a first channel, the first channel having a first context length defining a first amount of data processed during the calculation corresponding to the first channel; and (Huang – [0036], [0005] The PN code used in the spread-spectrum signal of the GPS has a length of 1023 chips with the period of 1 msec.
 [0032] The present invention will be described in detail below as being applied to the GPS, and one skilled in the art shall appreciate that the application of the present invention is not limited to the GPS system.
 [0033] an acquisition apparatus 200 for acquiring the GPS signal and a plurality of tracking modules 500 for tracking the GPS signal.
 The digitized IF output from the RF front-end 104 may be 1 to 4 bits per sample; 1 bit output is used in paragraphs below for illustration purposes.)

 to calculate, during the first execution interval, a correlation corresponding to a second channel, the second channel having a second context length, different from the first context length, (Huang – [0036], [0044] The 16-bit words are to be written to the 128 word-by-16-bit RAM buffers 304A, 304B (or a single 128 word-by-32-bit RAM buffer), which serves the purpose of the sample delay line in FIG. 3.)
 Huang does not explicitly teach “different context lengths”.)

-the second context length defining a second amount of data, different from the first amount of data, processed during the calculation of the correlation corresponding to the second channel.
-(Huang – [0005], [0032], [0033], [0036], [0044])
+the second context length defining a second amount of data, different from the first amount of data, processed during the calculation of the correlation corresponding to the second channel, (Huang – [0005], [0032], [0033], [0036], [0044])

 Huang does not explicitly teach the following limitations, however Neugebauer, in the same field of endeavor, teaches: